zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 Zephyr and Device Tree
 **********************

-In Zephyr, device tree is used to not only describe hardware, but also to describe Zephyr-specific configuration information.
-The Zephyr-specific information is intended to augment the device tree descriptions.
-The main reason for this is to leverage existing device tree files that a SoC vendor may already have defined for a given platform.

 Device Tree provides a unified description of a hardware system used in an application.
 It is used in Zephyr to describe hardware and provide a boot-time configuration of this hardware.

+In Zephyr, the device tree is also used to describe Zephyr-specific configuration information.
+This Zephyr-specific information augments the device tree descriptions and sits on top of it, rather than diverging from it.
+The main reason for this is to leverage existing device tree files that a SoC vendor may already have defined for a given platform.

 The device tree files are compiled using the device tree compiler.
 The compiler runs the .dts file through the C preprocessor to resolve any macro or #defines utilized in the file.
 The output of the compile is another dts formatted file.

-After compilation, a python script extracts information from the compiled device tree file using a set of rules specified in YAML files.
+After compilation, a python script extracts information from the compiled device tree file using a set of rules specified in YAML binding files.
 The extracted information is placed in a header file that is used by the rest of the code as the project is compiled.

-A temporary fixup file is required for device tree support on most devices.
+Temporary fixup files are required for device tree support on most devices.
-This fixup file by default resides in the board directory and is named dts_fixup.h.
-This fixup file maps the generated include information to the current driver/source usage.
+These fixup files by default reside in the board and soc directories and are named ``dts_fixup.h``.
+These fixup files map the generated include information to the current driver/source usage.

 .. _dt_vs_kconfig: